 What do I get for registering?

 Every participant who registers by October 1, 2017 will receive a t-shirt and finisher medal.
-An eco-friendly virtual swag bag will be emailed to you before the race.

 Does every participant need a vehicle pass?